 MDLIVE is designed to handle non-emergency medical conditions and behavioral health issues and can often substitute for a doctor's office visit.
 Telemedicine is not intended to replace your primary care doctor or to be used in life-threatening emergencies.

 Need help finding an in-network health care provider?
-Visit the GEHA Find Care website.
+Visit the GEHA Find Care tool.

 HDHP members who have met their deductible will be charged my MDLIVE, but GEHA will reimburse the member 100% of the Plan Allowance.